-Because we cherish the work and person of the Holy Spirit, often the question comes up about the sin of blasphemy against the Holy Spirit.
-The scripture which deals with this in Mark 3:29-30 has often caused Christians great fear.
-“How do I know if I have committed the unforgivable sin?”
+Because we cherish the work and person of the Holy Spirit, the question about the sin of blasphemy against the Holy Spirit often comes up.
+The Scripture which deals with this in Mark 3:29-30 has often caused Christians great fear.
+‘How do I know if I have committed the unforgivable sin?’

 Straight up, let me be clear that blasphemy can be forgiven.
 The apostle Paul’s life offers evidence that blasphemy as such is forgivable.
-He says, “though formerly I was a blasphemer, persecutor, and insolent opponent.
-But I received mercy because I had acted ignorantly in unbelief” (1 Timothy 1:13).
-Paul had spoken evil of Jesus, tried to actively destroy the church yet found undeserved mercy.
+He says, ‘…though formerly I was a blasphemer, persecutor, and insolent opponent.
+But I received mercy because I had acted ignorantly in unbelief’ (1 Timothy 1:13).
+Paul had spoken evil of Jesus and tried to actively destroy the church, yet he found undeserved mercy.

 So is the Bible then contradicting itself?
 Not at all.
-Let’s look at the context of Mark 3, and we will be able to understand what Jesus is saying.
+Let’s look at the context of Mark 3 in order to understand what Jesus is saying.

-So blaspheming the Spirit speaks of a wilful rejection of Jesus and the Spirit’s activity on him.
+So blaspheming the Spirit speaks of a willful rejection of Jesus and the Spirit’s activity on Him.
 In other words, it is a rejection of Jesus, the anointed one.

-People who reject Jesus “never have forgiveness” because they reject the very means for forgiveness.
+People who reject Jesus ‘never have forgiveness’ because they reject the very means of forgiveness.
 To use an illustration: it is like a filthy person who hasn’t washed for a year telling you that water is very dangerous and bad for your health.
 Because he has called something which could help him evil, he rejects the very means of getting clean!

 *Thomas Oden.
 Classic Christianity: Systematic Theology.
 Harper Collins Ebooks